xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-08_welcome_player.md

 ### Create a player

-But before start, you need to create a player.
+But before start, you need to create a player:

- > You should be at the welcome screen.
+ * You should be at the welcome screen.
- > Go to the signup.
+ * Go to the signup.

  > You should be at the signup screen.
  > Add your name as player name.